smacz42/ansible-role-mysql/README.md

 ## Author Information

-This role was created in YYYY by [Andrew Cz](https://hobbithole.blue), a student at The Ohio State University.
+This role was created in 2017 by [Andrew Cz](https://hobbithole.blue), a student at The Ohio State University.